dj-pearson/craft-chicago-finds/features.md

 ✅ Multi-seller cart with one charge
 One receipt, split payouts via Stripe Connect on the back end.

-Gift mode
+✅Gift mode
 Gift message, no prices on packing slip, schedule ship date, “send to friend by email” with a nice card.

-“Ready today” filters
+✅“Ready today” filters
 Badges and filters for in stock, ships today, pickup today.
 Big help for last-minute buyers.

 Search & discovery

-Natural-language search
+✅Natural-language search
 “Under $50 soy candle with cedar” should work.
 Add typo tolerance and synonyms.

-Visual search & “shop similar”
+✅Visual search & “shop similar”
 Upload a photo or tap “show more like this” on any product (image embeddings).

-Material/style filters
+✅Material/style filters
 Filters like recycled, vegan, hypoallergenic, minimal, boho, etc.

 Curated lists & drops